Dr. Gregg A. Okesson

 Dr. Gregg A. Okesson is the Dean of the E. Stanley Jones School of World Mission and Evangelism and the Ira Gallaway & DM Beeson Professor of Leadership Development, Mission and Evangelism.

 He received a B.A. from Wheaton College (Psychology and Bible), a M.A. from Wheaton Graduate School (Biblical Studies), a M.A. from Wheaton Graduate School (Intercultural Studies), and a Ph.D. in Theology and Religious Studies from University of Leeds, UK (African Christianity).

-Before coming to Asbury in July 2011, Dr. Okesson was a faculty member at Scott Theological College/Scott Christian University, Kenya, East Africa for 10 years where he served as Deputy Vice Chancellor for Academic Affairs.
-Prior to this, he was a pastor in upstate New York, worked in Student Development at Wheaton College, and a church-planter among a Muslim people-group in north-central Tanzania.
+Before coming to Asbury in July 2011, Dr. Okesson was a faculty member at Scott Christian University, Kenya, East Africa for 10 years where he served as Deputy Vice Chancellor for Academic Affairs.
+Prior to this, he was a pastor in upstate New York, worked in Student Development at Wheaton College, and was a church-planter amongst a Muslim people-group in north-central Tanzania.
 He and his family lived in East Africa for 13 years.